Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/stockclassconversionrights.md

 ## converts_to_stock_class_id

-What is the id of the StockClass this StockClass can convert into?
+What is the id of the existing, known StockClass this StockClass can convert into?

 `converts_to_stock_class_id`